-You can make a very nice diversified portfolio for yourself by combining just two funds: a total stock market index fund VANGUARD INDEX FDS TOTAL STK MARKET PORTFOLIO VTSMX 0.2359% and a total bond market index fund VANGUARD BD IDX FD COM NPV VBMFX 0.0916% .
+You can make a very nice diversified portfolio for yourself by combining just two funds: a total stock market index fund VANGUARD TOTAL STOCK MKT INDEX INV VTSMX -0.54% and a total bond market index fund VANGUARD TOTAL BD MKT INDEX INV VBMFX 0% .
 That would give you a portfolio that covers all sectors of the U.S. stock market — large and small caps, value and growth shares, virtually every industry — as well as the entire investment-grade taxable bond market, including government and corporate bonds.

 You would do just fine if you stopped there.

 But if you want to add some exposure to foreign markets — which over the long run can reduce the volatility of your portfolio overall — you could also throw in a total international stock index fund VANGUARD TOTAL INTL STOCK INDEX FD VGTSX -0.47% .
 For guidance on how to divvy up your holdings between stocks and bonds, you can check out our Fix Your Mix asset allocation tool.